Enhanced public key security for the McEliece cryptosystem: Key size and complexity

 The complexity values estimated so far are expressed in terms of binary operations needed to encrypt or decrypt one ciphertext.
 We are more interested in computing the complexity per information bit, thus we divide them by the number of information bits per ciphertext, that is, $\log_2\left[\left( \right)(q-1)^{t_{pub}}\right]$.

-A comparison among the proposed system, the Goppa-based Niederreiter algorithm and RSA (whose complexity has been also evaluated in \cite{Canteaut1996}) is shown in Table \ref{tab:ComparisonMcEliece}, for the same parameters considered in Example 2 of Section \ref{subsec:Examples}.
+A comparison among the proposed system, the binary Goppa code-based Niederreiter algorithm and RSA (whose complexity has been also evaluated in \cite{Canteaut1996}) is shown in Table \ref{tab:ComparisonMcEliece}, for the same parameters considered in Example 2 of Section \ref{subsec:Examples}.
 The complexity values are given per information bit and the key length is expressed in bits.
-The ciphertext and cleartext size (which coincide with $n$ and $k$) are expressed in bits for the Goppa-based Niederreiter and RSA schemes, while they are in $q$-ary symbols for the proposed GRS-based solution.
+The ciphertext and cleartext size (which coincide with $n$ and $k$, respectively) are expressed in bits for the binary Goppa code-based Niederreiter and RSA schemes, while they are in $q$-ary symbols for the proposed GRS code-based solution.

-These results point out that the proposed cryptosystem can be seen as a tradeoff between the classical Goppa-based Niederreiter cryptosystem and RSA.
-In fact, it is able to reduce the key size, by more than three times, with respect to the Goppa-based solution.
+These results point out that the proposed cryptosystem can be seen as a tradeoff between the classical binary Goppa code-based Niederreiter cryptosystem and RSA.
+In fact, it is able to reduce the key size, by about three times, with respect to the binary Goppa code-based solution.
 This comes at some cost in complexity, which, however, remains lower than for the widely used RSA.
-More in detail, the encoding and decoding complexities of the proposed cryptosystem are, respectively, more than four and three times smaller than for RSA.
+More in detail, the encoding and decoding complexities of the proposed cryptosystem are, respectively, more than three and two times smaller than for RSA.